LucasDelfino92/morrowindsharp/mw2.md

 - [**Realistic Repair**](https://www.nexusmods.com/morrowind/mods/46673) by Merlord
 Overhauls the repair mechanic so that repair hammers can only be used by activating an anvil, and prongs used by activating a forge.
 Additionally, when an NPC dies, all their equipped gear can be damaged to a configurable condition (optional).
   - Hide *Realistic_Repair_Optional.ESP*
-  - Also install [**Realistic Repair Add-on**](https://www.nexusmods.com/morrowind/mods/47461) by Corsair83.
-Adds new repair stations throughout the world.
+  - Also install [**Realistic Repair Add-on**](https://www.nexusmods.com/morrowind/mods/47461), which adds new repair stations throughout the world.
 - [**Sneaky Strike**](https://www.nexusmods.com/morrowind/mods/48317) by VitruvianGuar
 Modifies critical strike coefficient depending on the weapon you use.
 - [**Soulless Creatures**](https://www.nexusmods.com/morrowind/mods/49215) by akh